csound-flossmanual/csound-floss/book/12-d-csound-in-ios.md

         self.csound = [[CsoundObj alloc] init];
     }

-Note: in order to play our .csd file, we must first get a path to it that we can give Csound.
-Because part of this path can vary depending on certain factors (for example, the user's native language setting), we cannot pass a static or \"hard-coded\" path.
+Note: in order to play our *.csd* file, we must first get a path to it that we can give Csound.
+Because part of this path can vary depending on certain factors (for example, the user's native language setting), we cannot pass a static or "hard-coded" path.
 Instead, we will access the file using the NSBundle class (or 'Bundle' in Swift).

-The .csd file is copied as a resource (you can see this under the 'Build Phases' tab in your target's settings), and so we will access it and tell Csound to play it as follows:
+The *.csd* file is copied as a resource (you can see this under the *Build Phases* tab in your target's settings), and so we will access it and tell Csound to play it as follows:

     - (void)viewDidLoad {